 GRUB Produce Closet

 Nutrition Café is a program that incorporates the use of charitable donations and affordably allocated resources to help educate and train HIV positive clients and their caretakers in basic health concepts.
-The goal is not only to increase the awareness of the importance diet plays in health but also to increase socialization between clients, caregivers and community members, in efforts to help nurture strong and supportive relationships.
-By establishing peer led classes we hope to facilitate access of information and create a comfortable environment to practice and implement newly acquired skills.
+The goal is not only to increase the awareness of the importance diet plays in health but also to increase socialization among clients, caregivers and community members, in efforts to help nurture strong and supportive relationships.
+By establishing peer-led classes we hope to facilitate access to information and create a comfortable environment to practice and implement newly acquired skills.

 NorCal AIDS Cycle

 Every May, Cyclist and crew members come together for this amazing fundraising event.
 Traveling 300 miles over a variety of courses NorCal AIDS cycle is a great way to get involved with your community.
 The rides emphasis is on fun and awareness for HIV/AIDS service providers in the Sacramento Valley and beyond!
 Whether you donate to a registered Cyclist or Crew Member or register to come along on the adventure, your contribution will go a long way.

 MINORITY AIDS INITIATIVE GRANT